 The emperor should generally not be run with --master, unless master features like advanced logging are specifically needed.

 The emperor should generally be started at server boot time and left alone, not reloaded/restarted except for uWSGI upgrades; emperor reloads are a bit drastic, reloading all vassals at once.
-Instead vassals should be reloaded individually when needed, in the manner of the imperial monitor in use (typically by touching the vassal configuration file).
+Instead vassals should be reloaded individually when needed, in the manner of the imperial monitor in use.